 12-15 credits from a Partner school:

 Students may select, with approval by their academic advisor, from the following partner schools where they will study towards the IB Major.
 The specific 300-level International Business courses taken at the partner school will be determined during a discussion with the student’s academic advisor.
-(Instruction available in English as well as the local language.)
+(Other partner schools may be available.
+Instruction available in English as well as the local language.)

 Paris, France - Paris School of Business